jillesvangurp/es-kotlin-client/README.md

 dao.bulk {
   // lets fill our index
   for (i in 0..1000000) {
-    // inside the block, this refers to the BulkIndexingSession instance that bulk manages for you
+    // inside the block, this refers to
+    // the BulkIndexingSession instance
+    // that bulk manages for you
-    // The BulkIndexingSession creates BulkRequests on the fly and sends them off 100
+    // The BulkIndexingSession creates
+    // BulkRequests on the fly and sends
+    // them off 100 operations (default)
-    // operations (default) at the time.
+    // at the time.
-    // this indexes a document.
-You can also update, updateAndGet, and delete index("doc_$i", TestModel("Hi again for the $i'th time")) }
+    // this example indexes a document.
+    // But you can also update, updateAndGet,
+    // and delete
+    index("doc_$i", TestModel("Hi again for the $i'th time")) }
 }
-// when the block exits, the last bulkRequest is send.
-The BulkIndexingSession is AutoClosable.
+// when the block exits, the last
+// bulkRequest is send.
+// The BulkIndexingSession is AutoClosable.
 ```
 See [Bulk Indexing Tests](https://github.com/jillesvangurp/es-kotlin-wrapper-client/blob/master/src/test/kotlin/io/inbot/eskotlinwrapper/BulkIndexingSessionTest.kt) for more.